 That’s why as we understood Him is so important.
 Many people in the program call it having a higher power that you can do business with.
 A lot of addicts come into recovery very resistant to the idea of God and trying to tell any of us how to believe is going to turn us away from the program.
 Spirituality is a very personal thing.
 My sponsor told me at the beginning that what worked for him may not work for me and that there was nothing wrong with that.

 You don’t have to understand what or who your higher power is.
 One of my favorite lines in NA literature is from the book titled Living Clean: “The most important thing to understand about a Higher Power is that you ain’t it!”
-The only suggestion that is made to everyone is that this power be loving and kind, have our best interests at heart, and be greater than ourselves.
+The only suggestion that is made to everyone is that this power is loving and kind, have our best interests at heart, and be greater than ourselves.
 That doesn’t mean that nothing bad is ever going to happen to us or that life is going to be easy once we turn our will and our lives over.
 What it does mean is that when we go through the inevitable difficult times in life, we have a source of strength to walk through them clean and sober.